Reward, Release, Respond — The Stoked Dispatch, March 2026

 - Click Request, add optional notes and link a conversation if relevant

-Why it matters: Before this, the only way to reward advocates was tied to conversations.
-But advocacy isn’t just conversations — it’s test rides, social posts, event attendance, referrals, and a hundred other things that build your brand.
-Activity definitions let you reward all of it, with the same wallet system and the same tracking.
+Why it matters: Before this, rewards were tied to conversations only.
+But advocacy is more than conversations: test rides, social posts, events, referrals.
+Activity definitions let you reward all of it, with the same wallet and the same tracking.

 Auto-approve for the routine stuff.
 Manual approval for the big-ticket rewards.
 Quick-reward buttons for when you just want to say “thanks” with one click.
 The system flexes to however your program works.